LemmyMwaura/sudokuSolver/README.md

-# Sudoku Solver Visualiser
+# Sudoku Solver Visualizer
-Sudoku Solver Visualiser.
+Sudoku Solver Visualizer.
 A Sudoku solver implemented using a backtracking algorithm. (visualises the backtracking)

 ---
 ___